sahmed1o/Cryptocurrency-Market-Stats-Web-Application-Tracker/README.md

 # Cryptocurrency-Market-Stats-Web-Application-and-Site

 This is an old project, and it is no longer being updated or worked on.
-Data was previously from coinmarketcap, but has been modified to get data from coingecko.

 <img src="screenshots/screenbg1.png"  height="400" />
 <img src="screenshots/screenbg2.png"  height="400" />